nelsonrp24/Scripts/README.md

 # Scripts

-Somes scripts to make our life easier.
+Some scripts to make our life easier.